On the Number of Cosmic Strings: Introduction

 \section{Introduction}

 Cosmic strings are line-like topological defects which may have formed during a symmetry breaking phase transition in the early universe.
-The existence of topological defects in spacetime was first theorized by Kibble in 1976 \cite{1}.
-Formation and evolution of cosmic defects were extensively studied in the subsequent decades \cite{2,3,4,5} for their cosmological implications.
-Due to the compatibility of their existence with cosmological observations and their topological stability, a special interest has always been focused on cosmic strings \cite{6,7,8}.
+The existence of topological defects in spacetime was first theorized by Kibble in 1976 (Kibble 1976).
+Formation and evolution of cosmic defects were extensively studied in the subsequent decades (Vilenkin \& Shellard 1995; Durrer 1999; Vachaspati 2001) for their cosmological implications.
+Due to the compatibility of their existence with cosmological observations and their topological stability, a special interest has always been focused on cosmic strings (Shellard \& Allen 1990 ASa hereafter; Hindmarsh \& Kibble 1994; Hindmarsh, Stuckey \& Bevis 2009).
 This class of linear defects is a generic prediction in quantum field theory and grand unified theories (GUTs) as well as in string and M-theories.
 The predicted cosmic strings are extremely thin but very massive objects, characterized by a huge energy and interactions essentially of gravitational nature, whose intensity is measured by the dimensionless tension parameter $G \mu / c^{2}$.
-The value of this quantity is model dependent; for a string produced at a GUT transition $G \mu / c^{2}$ is of order $10^{-6}$ or $10^{-7}$.
-Although observations rule out the idea of topological defects as an alternative theory to inflation, the coexistence between cosmological inflation and cosmic strings is apparent in those inflationary scenarios which can themselves give rise to strings in a phase transition which occurs at the last stages of inflation.
+The value of this quantity is model dependent; for a string produced at a GUT transition it is of order $10^{-6}$ or $10^{-7}$.
+Although observations rule out the idea of topological defects as an alternative theory to inflation, the coexistence of cosmological inflation and cosmic strings is apparent in those inflationary scenarios which can give rise to strings in a phase transition that occurs at the last stages of inflation.
 This is the case of hybrid inflation models in standard cosmology as well as brane/antibrane inflation models in string cosmology which are of hybrid inflation type.
-In this framework, a composite family of stable strings may exist in certain classes of models of warped compactifications or large compact extra dimensions which yield string tensions decoupled from Planck scale in the range $10^{-12} \leq G\mu / c^{2}\leq 10^{-6}$ and hence compatible with observational limits \cite{9,10,11}.
-Differently from solitonic strings, cosmic superstrings can exist as F and D strings leading to more complicated FD-networks involving the formation of junctions between strings of different tensions \cite{12,13}.
-Although they can have different properties related to the different context in which they arise, cosmic superstring are expected to share with the ordinary solitonic strings the same scale-invariance property of the characteristic length scales of the network that they can form.
-Since their energy density may influence the dynamics of the universe, consistency with present day observations imposes constraints on the number density of cosmic strings.
-To date, cosmic (super)strings are still theoretical objects, nevertheless theoretical advances together with upcoming observational data might provide stronger constraints on their characteristic parameters and make their eventual detection a test of generic predictions of standard or alternative theories.
-Observations of such strings would provide direct information on fundamental physics and evolution of our universe and maybe the first experimental evidence of a string theory cosmological model underlying the structure of spacetime.
+In this framework, a composite family of stable strings may exist in certain classes of models of warped compactifications or large compact extra dimensions which yield string tensions decoupled from Planck scale in the range $10^{-12} \leq G\mu / c^{2}\leq 10^{-6}$ and hence compatible with observational limits (Arkani-Hamed et al. 1998; Antoniadis et al. 1998; Kachru et al. 2003).
+Differently from solitonic strings, cosmic superstrings can exist as $F$ and $D$ strings leading to more complicated F-D networks involving the formation of junctions between strings of different tensions (Jones et al 2003; Copeland et al. 2004).
+Although they can have different properties related to the different context in which they arise, cosmic superstrings are expected to share with the ordinary solitonic strings the same scale-invariance property of the characteristic length scales of the network that they can form.